Founded by Independent Pharmacists, Serving Independent Pharmacists

 Karina Paavola

-Her competitive drive, passion and desire to succeed has led her to being a champion on the field and amongst the local organizations she has supported the past five years.
-In her spare time, Karina enjoys exploring the small communities around Portland with her miniature Australian Shepard, Macey.
-Her hobbies also include DIY crafts and enjoying Washington and Oregon wine country.
+Her competitive drive, passion, and desire to succeed have led her to be a champion on the field and amongst the local organizations she has supported for the past five years.
+Karina brings her experience, compassion, and drive to support community health and independent businesses.

 Dave Ray